 As expected, predaceous salamander larvae accumulated MeHg more rapidly than omnivorous wood frog tadpoles, and in both species aquatic larval stages had higher Hg concentrations than the terrestrial adults.
-Following metamorphosis, juveniles and adults of both species are quite vagile and primarily occupy terrestrial habitats (Faccio 2003, Baldwin et al. 2006) where Hg tends to be less available than in aquatic systems.
+Following metamorphosis, juveniles and adults of both species are quite vagile and primarily occupy terrestrial habitats (Faccio 2003, Baldwin et al. 2006) and change their food sources.
 Even though Hg bioaccumulates and is not easily eliminated from the body, the lower concentrations that we observed in adults may be due to dilution over time as they feed in a terrestrial-based food web.
-If that is the case, and assuming that both species eliminate Hg from the body at similar rates, it suggests that the significantly greater MeHg concentrations that we detected in adult spotted salamanders compared to adult wood frogs may be due to the fact that salamander metamorphs started off terrestrial life with higher Hg burdens because they accumulate Hg more rapidly as larvae than wood frog tadpoles.
+If that is the case, and assuming that both species eliminate MeHg from the body at similar rates, it suggests that the significantly greater MeHg concentrations that we detected in adult spotted salamanders compared to adult wood frogs may be due to the fact that salamander metamorphs started off terrestrial life with higher Hg burdens because they accumulate Hg more rapidly as larvae than wood frog tadpoles.
 It is also possible that since Ambystoma are much longer-lived than wood frogs they have more time over which to accumulate Hg.
 Further research is needed to determine the time frame over which Hg levels decline following metamorphosis.
 We hypothesize that Hg concentrations remain relatively stable during the first few weeks or months following metamorphosis, then steadily decline due to dilution during the juvenile stage as amphibians grow to adult size (1-2 years for wood frogs; 3-4 years for spotted salamanders), eventually reaching equilibrium that is dependent on Hg intake from prey (Carrier et al. 2001).
 Given the large amount of amphibian biomass that can be exported from vernal pools following a successful breeding season (Windmiller 1996, Berven 2009), and the wide range of predators that may consume juvenile amphibians (Mitchell et al. 2009), vernal pools have the potential to export a significant amount of MeHg from the aquatic system to the terrestrial food web.

 Percent MeHg